zenirodrigo/TandemRepeatEXplorer/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Description
-A Bash/Python pipeline for identifying and visualizing satellite DNA arrays in genomes.
+A Bash and Python pipeline for identifying and visualizing satellite DNA arrays in genomes.

 ---